QFinUWA/2022-Mean-Reversion-Team4/report.md

 If the Stochastic Oscillator is below 20%, indicating a stock is oversold, and the RSI is above 50%, indicating an uptrend, the algorithm waits for the MACD to cross its signal line.
 If the MACD crosses the signal line before the Stochastic Oscillator shifts to indicating overbought, the algorithms enters a long position on the stock.

 The inverse is true for short positions.
 If the Stochastic Oscillator is above 80%, indicating a stock is overbought, and the RSI is below 50%, indicating a downtrend, the algorithm waits for MACD to cross its signal line.
-If the MACD crosses the signal line before the Stochastic Oscillator shifts to indicating oversold,the algorithm enters a short position on the stock.
+If the MACD crosses the signal line before the Stochastic Oscillator shifts to indicating oversold, the algorithm enters a short position on the stock.

+### Stoploss and Profit Target

 PUT EXPLANATION OF STOPLOSS AND PROFIT TARGET MATH HERE